janvda/balena-node-red-mqtt-nginx-TIG-stack/README.md

 3. Save the json contents you have copied in previous step into a new file in folder `grafana\dashboards` with extension .json  (e.g. `mydashboard-02.json`)
 4. Substitute the ID number you can fiInfluxDB system metrics dashboard]nd in that file just after field `"graphTooltip"` by `null`.
 E.g. ` "id": 1,` should be changed into ` "id": null,`
 5. Commit your changes in git and push them to your balena git remote endpoint (`git push balena master`)

+## 5. Node-RED
+The application consists of 2 [Node-RED](https://nodered.org/) containers:
+- *Node-RED*: the editor is accessble through Host OS port and path : `<Host OS>:1880/node-red/`
+- *Node-Red-Test* : the editor is accessble through Host OS port and path : `<Host OS>:1882/node-red-test/` Both Node-RED editors are protected by a user name and password that must be set throught the environment variables `USERNAME` and  `PASSWORD`.
+Note that the environment variable `PASSWORD` should contain the hashed password.

 ## Credits
 1. [Initializing Grafana with preconfigured dashboards](https://ops.tips/blog/initialize-grafana-with-preconfigured-dashboards/)  [(github repository)](https://github.com/cirocosta/sample-grafana)